LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 ## What's this thing even for?

 This repo is for predicting the flow field of a **lead-cooled fast reactor main pump** under different operating conditions — quickly.
 Like, way faster than rerunning CFD every single time.
-The idea is: get the trends, save your time, and maybe (just maybe) shorten the design loop in the early stages.
+The idea is: get the trends, save your time, and maybe shorten the design loop in the early stages.

 ### ✅ Why POD-PINN?